 Overall using IT service management is a win-win situation for all of those involved

-Krankenhaus Agatharied GmbH is a charitable company and employs over 1,000 people.
+The Agatharied hospital is a charitable company and employs over 1,000 people.
 Located in the heart of Miesbach District, four hospitals were merged into a central health and care centre in 1998.
 The hospital now has over 350 beds and covers the complete healthcare needs of the region.
 Since 2004 Krankenhaus Agatharied has been the practical training location for doctors outside of university and acts as the teaching hospital for Ludwig-Maximilian-University in Munich.

 Andreas Meier reports on his department and the IT infrastructure: